bimdata/javascript-api-client/docs/IfcApi.md

 Delete a model

-It will delete the related document too Required scopes: ifc:write
+It will also delete the related document Required scopes: ifc:write

 ### Example